MarionGiusti/P5_PurBeurre/README.md

 ##### When the user selects the option 1:

-	* The program displays random categories from the Pur Beurre database (using method random_cat() from InterfaceManager class)
+	* The program displays random categories from the Pur Beurre database (using method random_category() from InterfaceManager class)

 	* The user chooses one of those categories by entering the corresponding number (variable enter_1)

 	* The program checks that the user input is correct (using method verif_input1() from InterfaceManager class)

-	* The program displays random products from the selected category (using method random_prod(enter_1) from InterfaceManager class)
+	* The program displays random products from the selected category (using method random_product(enter_1) from InterfaceManager class)

 	* The user chooses one of those products by entering the corresponding number (variable enter_2)